Vishal-Paliwal/GCP_Pilot_CG/README.md

 # GCP_Pilot_CG
-Samples for Data Ingestion in to BigQuery Tables.
+Samples for ETL Transformations in to BigQuery Tables through Cloud DataFlow.